6 Ways to Finance a Semester Abroad

 Of course, all these suggestions are easier said than done, but study abroad is not out of reach of most enterprising students.

-If you’re ready to start planning for study abroad, Zions Bank can be a financial resource on your international journey.
-We offer a complete suite of products for students, including Anytime Checking, Young Savers, Visa debit card, digital banking, and three AmaZing Credit Cards.
+If you’re ready to start planning for study abroad, Zions Bank can be a financial resource on your international journey with our complete suite of banking products for students.

 Zions Bank can also assist with foreign currency needs.
 You can order foreign currency banknotes for around 80 currencies at any branch location and you’ll typically receive your order in one to three business days.
-For the most popular foreign currencies, several branches offer an on-the-spot exchange, or you can order through your Zions Bank Online Banking account*.
+For the most popular foreign currencies, several branches offer an on-the-spot exchange*.